LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ```

-One problem are the parts of the (+mrp)-library that require direct access to external hardware.
+Difficulties arise with the parts of the (+mrp)-library that require direct access to external hardware.
 These are, for example, the *MRPHal* and *MRPHalRest* modules, which are required to read out sensors connected via the network.
-Two different approaches are used here.
+Two different approaches are used.
 In the case of local development, the test runs are carried out on a (+pc) that can reach the network hardware and thus the test run could be carried out with real data.

 \newpage

 In the other scenario, the tests are to be carried out before a new release in the repository on the basis of \href{https://github.com/features/actions}{GithubActions}.
-There is the possibility to host local runner software, which then has access to the hardware, but then a (+pc) must be permanently available for this task.
+It has the possibility to host local runner software, which then has access to the hardware, but in this case a (+pc) must be permanently available for this task.
 Instead, the hardware sensors are simulated by software and executed via virtualisation on the services systems.